 PE & Sport

 A well-balanced programme of sporting activities is provided for the children that includes opportunities for expressive and creative movement through dance, as well as gymnastics, swimming, athletics, games, and outdoor and adventurous pursuits.
 Learning through co-operative and competitive activities helps to promote an understanding of inter-personal relationships.
 Children take part in sporting activities within the school, and with other schools, including local and county tournaments and competitions.
-Physical Education is enriched through a wide range of well-attended after-school clubs and activities including football, athletics, archery and sailing.
+Physical Education is enriched through a wide range of well-attended after-school clubs and activities including football, athletics and hockey.
 Such opportunities enable pupils to develop personal and social skills as well as preparing them for leisure activities in adult life (cultural capital).

 All pupils in Year 6 take part in a week’s residential visit at an Activity Centre.
 A range of outdoor and adventurous pursuits are offered including abseiling, climbing, kayaking, orienteering, cycling and archery.
 We value these opportunities for our pupils to participate in physically challenging land and water-based activities, believing they can make an important contribution to children’s personal and social development.

 Each year our Sport Teacher organises and leads a Sport & Health Week that enables children to take part in sporting and physical activities they may not have experienced before.
 Activities such as rock climbing, bootcamp, military drills and gymnastics delivered by a specialist coach are just a few of the experiences we have offered.
 We also currently hold the Platinum Schools’ Sport Kite Mark and have worked closely with the Youth Sports Trust.